zigpot/LangStat/README.md

 # LangStat

-the statistics of languages from a user's repos
+statistic of a user's languages usage.

+there are several uses to it, such as, loosely representing someone's engagement with programming languages.

 The Github color list file (colors.json) was taken from this repo: https://github.com/ozh/github-colors.